wultra/powerauth-mobile-sdk/docs/Migration-from-1.9-to-2.0.md

   - `authenticateUsingBiometry(withPrompt:callback:)`
   - `authenticateUsingBiometry(withContext:callback:)`

+- `PowerAuthErrorCode` enumeration now contains the following new error codes:
+  - `.upgradeSDK` is reported when local activation data format was created in newer SDK version.
+  - `.wrongSignature` is reported from functions validating digital or JWS signatures.
+  - `.other` is reported for unknown errors.

 - Due to discontinued support for "External Encryption Key" feature, the following methods has been changed:
   - `PowerAuthSDK.setExternalEncryptionKey()` method has been removed.
   - `PowerAuthSDK.addExternalEncryptionKey()` method has been removed.